Victoria Falls Southern Province, Zambia Travel Guide

 Day 1: Arrive, check into accommodation.
 Afternoon: Visit Victoria Falls National Park (Zimbabwean side).
 Enjoy nightfall cruise on the Zambezi River.
 Conclude with dinner.

 Day 1-2: Arrive, settle.
-Explore Victoria Falls National Where to park on both Zimbabwean and Zambian sides.
+Explore The Falls on the zambezi river National Where to park on both Zimbabwean and Zambian sides.
 Walk across the Victoria Falls Bridge.

-On THE sixth day: Cultural insights.
+Day SIX: Cultural insights.
 Check out a local village or go to the Boma Dinner.
-Explore town and area markets.
-On THE seventh day: Optional morning activity or souvenir shopping.
+Explore town and local markets.
+The FINAL day: Optional morning activity or souvenir shopping.
 Depart.

 Victoria Falls is a gateway to other captivating Southern African destinations.
 Direct flights often connect.